 As part of the Millennium Gallery "Meet the Maker" series, representatives from Bela Platform will have some hands-on demos of the digital musical instruments that can be made with their open source system, including the incredible D-Box, an instrument that has been designed to be hacked and reconfigured while it's played.

-Our closing event will begin with a dance performance from Kate Sicchio, leading into a party including a DJ set from Blood Sport and a powerful performance from Chinstroke Records legend DJ Dadmagnet.
+Our closing event will begin with an algorithmic dance performance from Kate Sicchio, leading into a party with Blood Sport DJs, hellocatfood visuals, and DJ Dadmagnet literally bringing powertools to power ballads.
 All donations on the door go to the charitable work of Access Space.